How Long Does Psychedelic Therapy Treatments Last? A Physician’s Perspective

 2. Sublingual Tablets or Troches.

-Sublingual ketamine is like the slow and steady tortoise of our administration methods.
-It has a slower onset and generally lower peak blood levels of ketamine compared to IM administration.
+Sublingual is like the slow and steady tortoise of our administration methods.
+It has a slower onset and generally lower peak blood levels of the psychedelic medicine compared to IM administration.
 The acute effects typically last about 30-45 minutes, but the absorption process is more gradual.
 This can lead to a gentler experience with effects that may persist for several hours after the tablet has dissolved.

 3. Intravenous (IV) Infusion.

-IV infusion is another method of ketamine administration, though not offered at our clinic.
+IV infusion is another method of administration, though not offered at our clinic.
 It involves direct delivery into the bloodstream.
 The effects are often felt quickly due to direct entry into the bloodstream.
-While we don’t use this method, it’s a common approach in some ketamine therapy settings.
+While we don’t use this method, it’s a common approach in some psychedelic therapy settings.

 After this initial series, the duration of effects can vary.
 Some patients maintain their improvements for weeks or even months.
 Others might need maintenance infusions every 2-6 weeks to sustain long-term benefits.